-Every summer, the Foundatio for Rural Services (FRS) Youth Tour brings together high school students from across rural America to visit our nation’s capital and learn about rural telecommunications.
+Every summer, the Foundation for Rural Services (FRS) Youth Tour brings together high school students from across rural America to visit our nation’s capital and learn about rural telecommunications.
 The tour provides a forum for teens to meet and interact with their peers from other rural communities, as well as, key legislative, regulatory and government figures.
 TCT sponsors one student each year.
-Students must submit a one page essay explaining why they like living in their community, and why they think technology is important to rural communities.
+Students must submit a one page essay explaining why broadband is important to their rural community.

 D.C.
 Youth Tour Eligibility

 - Parent or guardian of student must be a current member of the TCT Cooperative, in good standing

 - Students MUST be high school students, age 16 or 17, and going into their Junior or Senior year of high school, at the time of the Youth Tour

 - Student must agree to take photos of tour and work with TCT Productions to create a video summarizing their experience

 - Student must agree to allow TCT to post tour photos on TCT’s social media pages